pingcap/community/architecture/README.md

 * Knowledgeable about the codebase
 * Sponsored by 2 Committers
-* merged at least 20 PRs
+* Merged at least 20 PRs

 #### Responsibilities and Privileges